 Caudal regression syndrome affects males and females in equal numbers.
 The incidence of the disorder has been estimated to be 1 in 5 per 100,000 live births.
 The disorder occurs with greater frequency among women with diabetes.

-A diagnosis of caudal regression syndrome can often be made before birth (prenatally) sometimes using a fetal ultrasound.
+A diagnosis of caudal regression syndrome can often be made before birth (prenatally) usually using a fetal ultrasound.